codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 You can use [this example](https://github.com/codefresh-io/venona/blob/release-1.0/venonactl/example/values-example.yaml) as a starting point for your values file.

-### Inspecting the manifests before they are installed
+### Inspecting the Manifests before they are installed

 If you want to see what manifests are used by the installation wizard you can supply the `--dry-run` parameter in the installation process.